PPC, SOLUTIONS 8

 All over the globe, people use Google to search for things they need, or to find more information, more than 3.5 billion times each day.

 As all these queries are being made, Google Ads uses keywords (the most common words people enter to search for products or services) to determine which ads will be displayed along with each list of search results.

 So, if you search for “soft ice cream,” you might see a Google ad for Ben & Jerry’s, or a commercial soft serve ice cream maker, because “ice cream” is a common keyword phrase people use when they’re searching for these items.

 If someone clicks on your ad, you pay for that click.
 And, even if nobody clicks on it, they still see your ad in the search results.

-Facebook Ads are different from Google AdWords in that instead of appearing in your search results online, they appear on your social network.
+Facebook Ads are different from Google Ads in that instead of appearing in your search results online, they appear on your social network.
 Since 2 billion people use Facebook every month (the largest social network in the world), you can build your own custom target audience and potentially get your ads in front of a whole lot of people who use Facebook and are looking for products or services like the ones you offer.

 Facebook Ads track users’ behavior, preferences, and demographics to display your ads to people who would most likely benefit from becoming your customer.